 How Soon Can You Lose Weight After Exercising?

-NASM-certified personal trainer Guychard Codio, cofounder of New York City Personal Training, told POPSUGAR that first, you can't work out and eat in a caloric surplus and expect to lose weight; you have to burn more calories than you take in (learn more about eating in a caloric deficit here).
+NASM-certified personal trainer Guychard Codio, cofounder of New York City Personal Training, told POPSUGAR that first, you can't work out and eat excess calories and expect to lose weight: you have to burn more calories than you take in (learn more about eating in a caloric deficit here).
 Healthy eating habits, he said, have to be an integral part of your workout routine.
 In terms of losing weight through exercise, he said people can start seeing results in two to three weeks.
-But, he said, if you want to kept the weight off, you'll need a routine that progresses slowly and steadily instead of one where you're going all out.
+But he noted that if you want to keep the weight off, you'll need a routine that progresses slowly and steadily instead of one where you're going all out.

-For example, trying to lose 20 pounds in a month isn't a realistic goal, he said, which is what he sees some people do before weddings and some professional athletes like boxers or bodybuilders do before competitions.
-If you have more intense parts of your workout and diet plan where you cut calories from 2,500 to 1,200 for two months but want to maintain your weight-loss process, you should gradually bring those calories back up and increase your exercise routine as you do that, he explained.
+For example, trying to lose 20 pounds in a month isn't a realistic goal, Codio said, which is what he sees some people do before weddings and some professional athletes like boxers or bodybuilders do before competitions.
+Here's a scenario: If you have more intense parts of your workout and diet plan where you choose to cut calories from 2,500 to 1,200 for two months but want to maintain your weight loss after the fact, you should gradually bring those calories back up and increase your exercise routine as you do that, he explained.
 Slow and steady wins the race.
-(Just check out some of our POPSUGAR weight-loss success stories and you'll see proof.)
+(Just check out some of our POPSUGAR weight-loss success stories, and you'll see proof.)

-Ashley Kelly, NASM-certified personal trainer for Bach, told POPSUGAR she puts her clients through a six-week program if their goal is to lose weight through exercise, with three weeks of introductory training to get them used to an elevated heart rate, one lighter week, and two higher-intensity strength-training weeks.
+NASM-certified personal trainer Ashley Kelly told POPSUGAR she puts her clients through a six-week program minimum if their goal is to lose weight via exercise, with three weeks of introductory training to get them used to an elevated heart rate, one lighter week, and two higher-intensity strength-training weeks.
 She'll usually do a body fat test before and after the program to see their progress.

-Ashleigh Kast, NASM-certified trainer at Performix House and Ladder coach, gave POPSUGAR a scenario in which people focus on exercise alone to lose weight (and by losing weight, she means losing fat).
+Ashleigh Kast, NASM-certified trainer, gave POPSUGAR a scenario in which people just focus on exercise to lose weight as opposed to exercise and changing their eating habits (and by losing weight, she means losing fat).
 "If you're trying to lose fat by working out, you're going to need to establish a caloric deficit through working out alone," she explained, but she stressed that "the amount of working out you need to do in a week without addressing food to maintain that caloric deficit can be very stressful."

-Eating in a caloric deficit and exercising is what's recommended for weight loss because you'd have to burn 500 calories per day in your workouts for seven days just to lose a pound a week, which isn't a superrealistic goal.
-Plus, it's not recommended that you work out every day.
-And "in some cases, where calories are still very high, it's simply not enough to create the necessary deficit," Kast said.
+Eating in a caloric deficit and exercising is what's recommended for weight loss because you'd have to burn 500 calories per day in your workouts for seven days just to lose a pound a week, which isn't a realistic goal.
+Plus, it's not always recommended that you work out every day.
+And "in some cases where calories are still very high it's simply not enough to create the necessary deficit," Kast said.

-How Soon Can You Gain Muscle After Exercising?
+How Soon Can You Build Muscle After Exercising?

-Bottom Line: Gaining Muscle Helps You Lose Weight
+Bottom Line: Building Muscle Helps You Lose Weight

 - 4-Week Workout Plan For Weight Loss